ApoorvMehrotra0706/Yelp-Prototype-2/README.md

 # Yelp-Prototype
 Created a prototype of yelp using MERN stack and Kafka Messaging Queue.

-Please follow the below steps to execute this project
+# Please follow the below steps to execute this project
 1. Clone the repository.
 2. npm install in the below path
 * Backend
 * kakfa-backend
 * Frontend/yelp

-Create a cluster on MongoDB and provides it details in the ocnfig file in the kakfa-backend folder Update the Frotend URL in config file of backend and Backedn URL in the config file of Frontend
+# Provide below folders in the below location
+## Backend folder
+1. config file with frontend URL in the Backend folder.
+2. .env file with SESSION_YELP

+## kafka-backend folder
+1. .env file with GOOGLEAPIKEY, BUCKET_NAME, ACCESS_KEY_ID, SECRET_ACCESS_KEY
+2  config file with MongoDB connection information

+## Frontend folder
+1. Config file in Frontend/yelp/src with the backedn URL information.

-Follow the below steps to run the project
+# Follow the below steps to run the project
 1. Start Zookeeper and Kafka server.
 2. Start kafka-backend with the command node server.js
 3. Start Backend with the command node index.js